-I have used the division of the corridor into two parts.
+I have used the division of the corridor into two parts, as a structure for dividing the space into two imaginary containers.
+So there are two spaces that correspond to two containers.

 The first part offers an introduction leading into the second part and the central content of the installation.
 This can be read another way: a visualization of the existing state of affairs of art followed by possible exit points and solutions.